Metal Detecting Civil War Relics

 Use a Pinpointer While Metal Detecting for Civil War Relics

 This is a good rule of thumb for every search, not just when you’re looking for Civil War relics.
 A good pinpointer is an indispensable tool for metal detecting.
 It narrows down the exact location of your targets, cuts down on your digging time, and leaves smaller holes to fill in.
 If you purchase a submersible pinpointer, you will also be able to use it along the edges of creeks and streams, which you will undoubtedly run into when you’re looking for Civil War items.
 Not sure which pinpointer to choose?
-Check out our pinpointer guide!
+Some of the best pinpointers are the Garrett Pro-Pointer AT or the Minelab Pro-Find 35.
+For more recommendations, check out our pinpointer guide!

 I Found Civil War Relics — Now What?